-So, you’ll want to keep that in mind when you’re choosing your day at Disneyland.
+So, you’ll want to keep that in mind when you’re choosing the best days to go to Disneyland Resort.

-The real question should be is if Disneyland Crowd Trackers have any value?
+The real question should be is if Disneyland Crowd Calendars have any value?

 Yes, they do.

-Sure, there’s no iron-clad guarantee, but these predictive calendars are a great way to get an idea of what to expect on your day.
+Sure, there’s no iron-clad guarantee, but these predictive theme park crowd calendars are a great way to get an idea of what to expect on your day.

 - Continue to do your online research